Metapolitics: Contemporary thought

-The term "metapolitics" originated from left-wing French academics, being first popularized by Alain Badiou and Jacques Rancière.
+The term "metapolitics" originated with left-wing French academics, being first popularized by Alain Badiou and Jacques Rancière.
 Discussing Badiou's Metapolitics, Bruno Bosteels asserts that:

 “Badiou argues against the tradition of political philosophy, which he associates with the likes of Hannah Arendt and Claude Lefort, by proposing to think not of ‘the political’ (le politique) but of ‘politics’ (la politique) as an active form of thinking, or thought-practice, in its own right.
 He then goes on to evaluate the proximity of this proposal for a ‘metapolitical’ orientation to the work of his teacher Louis Althusser and his contemporaries Jacques Rancière and Sylvain Lazarus, before offering case studies on the concepts of democracy, justice and Thermidoreanism.”